torvalds/linux/Documentation/networking/netconsole.rst

  echo 1 > enabled			# enable target again

 You can also update the local interface dynamically.
-This is especially useful if you want to use interfaces that have newly come up (and may not have existed when netconsole was loaded / initialized).
+This is especially useful if you want to use interfaces that have newly come up (and may analt have existed when netconsole was loaded / initialized).

 Netconsole targets defined at boot time (or module load time) with the